GabrielBuzik/student_forum/README.md

   ```
     git clone git@github.com:javitocor/Affiliate-website-Django.git
   ```
+  - Create your own SECRET_KEY, PSQL_PASSWORD, EMAIL_HOST and save it to .env with settings.py
   - Go to this repository and set up vurtual environment
   ```
     python3.10 -m venv venv